mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/WebStart/index.md

 ---

-### PHPMyAdmin

-phpMyAdmin is a web based database administrator.
-Your MAMP PRO instance of phpMyAdmin can be accessed through a link in the WebStart page.
-The source files for this instance of phpMyAdmin are located in

-`/Library/Application Support/appsolute/MAMP PRO/phpMyAdmin`.

 ### PHPInfo

 PHPInfo provides general information about your php interpreter.
 Information including which extensions are included can be found using phpInfo.